vishaldeyiiest/iStreams-in-WDM-optical-networks-for-dynamic-requests/README.md

   in optical networking like ARPANET, NSFNET, USANET, NJLATA.

 ## Future work
-- Papertitled ###An Online Cost-Efficient Protection Scheme for Quick Recovery in All-Optical WDM Mesh Networks on this work under peer review at Photonic Network Communications, Springer.
+- Papertitled "An Online Cost-Efficient Protection Scheme for Quick Recovery in All-Optical WDM Mesh Networks" on this work under peer review at Photonic Network Communications, Springer.

 ### Abstract of my paper